Genivia/SJOT/README.md

 ### Default values

-A property with a value of `null` in an object is the same as omitting the property from the object.
-When a property is omitted, the default value will be assigned by the validator when specified for primitive types:
+When a property is omitted or is null, the default value will be assigned by the validator to the property (primitive types only):

     {
       "@root": { "year?1900": "1900.." }